Templates Sequences Guides Email WhatsApp

 Use the actions your plan allows—send toward Email or WhatsApp, or export if you need a spreadsheet.
 The idea: don’t re-type those rows by hand.

 If a row doesn’t look right, skip it.
-Better to message fewer, truer fits than everyone on earth.
+Better to message fewer relevant prospects than a broad list that will damage reply quality and reputation.

 Email